 ► What food should I bring for camping?

-Food is tough for camping because you need to be sure that you pack enough for everyone for the entire trip, but also make sure that the cold things stay cold and the dry things stay dry.
+Food is tough for camping because you need to be sure that you pack enough for everyone for the entire trip, but also make sure that the cold things stay cold and the dry things stay dry, so you’ll need to get creative with your camp kitchen.

-And, on top of all that, you need to make sure that you store your food where animals can’t get to it—like in locking tubs or coolers with padlocks.
+And, on top of all that, you need to make sure there is a good way to store your food where animals can’t get to it—like in locking tubs or coolers with padlocks.

 (Yes, some animals can take the lids off of things and they will!)